brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.md

 \clearpage

-## Appendix B: Percent Area Closed to Fishing in the RCA, CCA and MPAs over time {#append_b}
+## Appendix B: Percent Area Closed to Fishing in the RCAs and MPAs over time{#append_b}

-Marine protected areas were instituted at various times from 2003 to 2012 as the area selection process was undertaken on a regional process.
+MPAs were instituted at various times from 2003 to 2012 as the area selection process was undertaken on a regional process.
 The existence of no take MPAs in some of the areas selected prior to expansion of the MPAs to encompass approximately 20-30% of rocky reef habitat in state waters, duration of existence of new areas, degree of effort prior to protection or criteria for selection including productivity of the reef may have contributed to the current patterns in composition and density inside vs. outside MPAs.
 As biomass accrues inside MPAs, accounting for protections through area-based assessment methods or effects on selectivity should be considered as fishery dependent data will only reflect the length composition and density outside the MPAs.

-The percentage area closed to fishing in MPAs, RCAs and CCAs from 2001 to 2021 are shown for each in Table \ref{tab:ca-mpa}.
+The percentage area closed to fishing in MPAs and Rockfish Conservation Areas (RCAs) north of Point Conception from 2001 to 2021 are shown in Table \ref{tab:ca-mpa}.
 The percentage closed to fishing provides a buffer against uncertainty through protection of a portion of the population.
 The percent area in MPAs prohibiting take by the recreational and commercial fisheries were included in the estimates of area closed to fishing from the first year in which the MPA was in place for a full calendar year.
 Areas closed to fishing prior to the implementation of the present MPA network were also accounted for.
-The CCA area accounted for waters around islands where take was allowed for a limited suite of species including nearshore rockfish and lingcod in depths around the islands.
 The RCAs for commercial and recreational fisheries were based on the deeper of the depth restrictions for the sectors to reflect only areas where take was prohibited for both.
-Where the RCA lines for the stock in question were not available, depth contours were used to approximate the percent of area closed, denoted by an asterisk.
-The presence of each type of closures in each assessment region and year was converted to tables of Boolean fields allowing GIS algorithms estimating the area open and closed to fishing.
+Where the RCA lines for the stock in question were not available, depth contours were used to approximate the percent of area closed.
+The presence of each type of closure in each assessment region and year was converted to tables of Boolean fields allowing GIS algorithms estimating the area open and closed to fishing.
 The distribution and area of rocky reef habitat was determined using the GIS layers rendering the results of the side scanning sonar from the California Seafloor Mapping Project to identify hard bottom at varying levels of resolution from two square meters to ten meters based on the depth surveyed due to cone width of the sonar.
 The area of rocky reef habitat closed to fishing within the depth distribution of the focal species was converted to a percentage of the total habitat.

+\begingroup\fontsize{10}{12}\selectfont
+\begingroup\fontsize{10}{12}\selectfont

+\begin{longtable}[t]{l>{\raggedright\arraybackslash}p{2cm}>{\raggedright\arraybackslash}p{2cm}>{\raggedright\arraybackslash}p{2cm}}
+\caption{(\#tab:ca-mpa)Percent of rocky reef habitat protected for quillback and copper rockfish north or Point Conception by MPAs and RCAs, and the total percent habitat open to fishing.}\\
+\toprule
+Year & Percent Habitat Protected by MPA & Percent Habitat Protected by RCA & Percent Habitat Open to Fishing\\
+\midrule
+\endfirsthead
-Table X. Square miles and percentage of rocky reef habitat inhabited by the species of interest in MPAs, RCAs, CCA and total area closed to fishing.
+\caption[]{(\#tab:ca-mpa)Percent of rocky reef habitat protected for quillback and copper rockfish north or Point Conception by MPAs and RCAs, and the total percent habitat open to fishing. \textit{(continued)}}\\

-*RCA approximated using general depth contours from the bathymetry layer.
+\toprule
+Year & Percent Habitat Protected by MPA & Percent Habitat Protected by RCA & Percent Habitat Open to Fishing\\
+\midrule
+\endhead

+\endfoot
+\bottomrule
+\endlastfoot
+2001 & 4 & 0 & 96\\
+2002 & 4 & 0 & 96\\
+2003 & 4 & 38 & 59\\
+2004 & 7 & 23 & 70\\
+2005 & 7 & 29 & 64\\
+2006 & 7 & 29 & 64\\
+2007 & 7 & 27 & 66\\
+2008 & 14 & 27 & 59\\
+2009 & 14 & 27 & 59\\
+2010 & 14 & 32 & 54\\
+2011 & 21 & 30 & 49\\
+2012 & 23 & 30 & 47\\
+2013 & 26 & 30 & 44\\
+2014 & 26 & 30 & 44\\
+2015 & 26 & 27 & 47\\
+2016 & 26 & 27 & 47\\
+2017 & 26 & 16 & 58\\
+2018 & 26 & 16 & 58\\
+2019 & 26 & 13 & 61\\
+2020 & 26 & 13 & 61\\
+2021 & 26 & 6 & 68\\*
+\end{longtable}
+\endgroup{}
+\endgroup{}

 \clearpage